bohdanpmaksymiuk/EdisonLibrary/README.md

 # EdisonLibrary

-This is Bohdans Library for automating things with Intel Edison
+This is Bohdan's Library for automating things with Intel Edison